elsampsa/medium/multiprocess/README.md

 0. import libraries that do not use multithreading
     - say, standard libraries

-(1. create interprocess communication primitives and shared resources used by many multiprocesses
+(1. create interprocess communication primitives and shared resources that are shared between multiprocesses
     - This is the subject of another tutorial)

-2. create interprocess communication primitives and shared resources used by the current multiprocess
+2. create interprocess communication primitives and shared resources that are shared with the main process and your current multiprocess
     - Multiprocess' intercommunication pipes
     - These will be visible to your current process and also to the code running "on the other-side of the fork"

 3. fork (=create multiprocesses)
     - Creates that process running "on the other side"
     - Triggered when you call your multiprocessing.Process classes start() method

 4. import libraries that use multithreading
     - As mentioned, quite many libraries _might_ use multithreading under-the-hood.
       Even your belowed tensorflow and pytorch.
     - Instantiate objects from those libraries

 5. if you use asyncio, remember to create a new event loop